 This September, six and a half years since graduating from Merrimack College with my bachelor's degree, I started my first year as a graduate student at Emerson College in their Integrated Marketing Communication (IMC) program.

-For the past few years, I've been the anomaly in my group of friends as I've sat back, wonderfully content working my full-time, 9-to-5 job, watching as they continued their education and have either received their master's degrees or are almost done.
-After having tossed the graduate school question around since graduating from Merrimack, I never felt like it was the right time–until now.
+For the past few years, I've been the anomaly in my group of friends as I've sat back, wonderfully content working my full-time, nine-to-five job, watching as they continued their education and have either received their master's degrees or are almost done.
+After having tossed the graduate school question around since graduating from Merrimack, I never felt like it was the right time—until now.
 At the end of last winter, I started to feel restless.
 Something clicked for me and I decided to take the plunge and go through the whole college admission process again...and I've lived to tell about it!

 1. Research, research, research